 DeepSeek claimed they trained their V3 model for $6 million.
 For context: OpenAI reportedly spent $100 million on GPT-4.
 Meta used approximately ten times more compute for their comparable Llama 3.1.

 The numbers don't lie.
 DeepSeek's API launched at $0.56 per million tokens—20 times cheaper than GPT-4o at the time.
 OpenAI and Google scrambled to slash prices.
-The "compute moat" that supposedly protected Big Tech?
-Shattered.
+The compute moat that was supposed to protect Big Tech?
+DeepSeek put a serious crack in it.
+Whether it's fully shattered depends on how you define frontier — training a GPT-4-class model cheaply is different from training whatever comes after GPT-5.

 By January 27, DeepSeek's app topped the iOS App Store in the US, beating ChatGPT.
 A free chatbot from China, running on weaker chips, matching OpenAI's reasoning capabilities.